jeffThompson/Design2/Assignments/12_AppDesign.md

 **Exam Period:** projects due, final critique

 ### FOR THURSDAY, APRIL 13
 This week, we'll build on the design sprint ideation we did in class, and end up with some screen mockups and interaction diagrams.
 Start with paper or the whiteboard as a way of doing quick ["paper prototyping"](https://en.wikipedia.org/wiki/Paper_prototyping) – speed of iteration is much better than fancy graphics at this point.
 As Reid Hoffman, the founder of LinkedIn said: "If you're not embarassed by the first version of your product, you released too late."
-You can use the printed templates given out in class, and print more from the PDF here.
+You can use the printed templates given out in class, and print more from [the PDF here](https://github.com/jeffThompson/Design2/blob/master/Resources/PhoneTemplate.pdf) (also in the `Resources` folder).

 In addition, map out the elements of your app into an [interaction diagram](http://agilemodeling.com/artifacts/uiFlowDiagram.htm).
 This should show the pages, transitions, interactive elements, and how everything ties together.
 This is about mapping logical, non-linear pathways through your app, and creating good user experience.
 A good way to figure this out is to actually "play-test" your paper prototypes, seeing how someone would actually use your app.
 You can design your diagram by hand, so long as it can be clearly read, or in Illustrator.